blockbridge/blockbridge-kb/guide/proxmox/index.md

 -----------------
 An attachment is effectively a VM configuration reference to a storage device.
 An attachment describes how a storage device is connected to the VM and how the guest OS sees it.
 The attach operation is principally a VM operation.

-TIP: Proxmox considers storage devices that are allocated, but not attached, as `unused`.
+{% include tip.html content="Proxmox considers storage devices that are allocated, but not attached, as `unused`." %}

-TIP: The`attach` and `detach` commands are essential primitives required to move a disk between virtual machines.
+{% include tip.html content="The `attach` and `detach` commands are essential primitives required to move a disk between virtual machines." %}

-WARN: it is possible to accidentally attach the same device multiple times.
+{% include warning.html content="Use these low-level commands with extra caution; it's possible to accidentally attach the same device multiple times." %}

 ### GUI

 The GUI allows you to `attach` devices from the `Hardware` list that are identified as `Unused`.
 Select an `Unused` disk from the `Hardware` table and click the `Edit` button.
 Assign a `Bus` and `Device` number.
 Then, `Add` the device to the VM.

-TIP: You may need to execute `qm rescan --vmid <vmid>` on the Proxmox node that owns the VM, if you suspect that an unusued device is missing.
+{% include tip.html content="You may need to execute `qm rescan --vmid <vmid>` on the Proxmox node that owns the VM, if you suspect that an unusued device is missing." %}

 ### QM